🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 1.3.1 Word2Vec

-Word2Vec is a method that learns distributed representations of words from large corpora.
-There are two architectures:
+Word2Vec learns distributed representations of words from a large corpus.
+It has two architectures:

 from gensim.models import Word2Vec